 \textbf{Empirically}, we develop a theoretically grounded estimation framework to recover the latent components in each modality.
-Our model implements our theoretical conditions (in particular, conditional independence and sparsity constraints) on top of normalizing flows~\citep{huang2018neural,dinh2016density} and variational auto-encoders (VAE)~\citep{kingma2013auto}.
+Our model implements our theoretical conditions (in particular, conditional independence and sparsity constraints) on top of normalizing flow~\citep{huang2018neural,kobyzev2020normalizing} within the encoder-decoder framework.
 Extensive experiments on both numerical and synthetic datasets demonstrate its effectiveness.
-Most notably, our framework enables the discovery of latent causal variables that reflect complex biological interactions and analyze potential causal mechanisms between different modalities, which are important for clinical decision-making.
-The evaluation results on a real-world human phenotype dataset provide novel insights into relationships between modalities, and the discovered causal relationships align with findings from medical research, highlighting our contributions to the biological domain.
+Most notably, our framework enables the identification of latent causal variables that capture complex biomedical interactions and facilitates the analysis of potential causal mechanisms across modalities, which are important for clinical decision-making.
+The evaluation results on a real-world human phenotype dataset provide novel insights into the relationships between modalities, and the discovered causal relationships align with the findings from biomedical research, highlighting our contributions to the biomedical domain.